AlberLC/multibot/README.rst

 |

-Or provide user session string instead of phone:
+Or provide an user session string instead of phone:

 .. code-block:: python